Stop Fighting Fees: Three Cash-Flow Levers Every Utility Leader Can Pull

 Because labor and overhead are spread across departments, the true cost of a paper check often hides in “admin” and “customer service” instead of appearing as a clean line item.
 When you fully load these costs, paper checks and walk-in payments are frequently more expensive per dollar collected than digital payments, even after card fees are accounted for.

 Digital channels centralize work, reduce errors, and make reconciliation more predictable.
-Time spent opening envelopes, keying amounts, fixing misapplied accounts, and balancing drawers is time staff cannot spend on higher-value work like proactive outreach or data cleanup.
+Time spent opening envelopes, keying amounts, fixing misapplied accounts, and balancing drawers is time staff can’t spend on higher-value work like proactive outreach or data cleanup.

 Recommended Actions: